-where $m_{G}(\omega)$ counts the number of monochromatic edges of $G$ under the colouring $\omega$.
-We refer to the colourings $\omega$ as states, and note that the states giving all vertices of $G$ the same colour have the highest possible contribution to the partition function, $e^{\beta |E|}$.
+where $m_{G}(\omega)$ counts the number of monochromatic edges of $G$ under the coloring $\omega$.
+We refer to the colorings $\omega$ as states, and note that the states giving all vertices of $G$ the same color have the highest possible contribution to the partition function, $e^{\beta |E|}$.
 A state with this maximum contribution is usually called a \emph{ground state}, but we are interested in a slightly more flexible notion of ground state.
-We consider any colouring such that that each $P_i$ is monochromatic a ground state, and note that when there are few edges crossing the partition these states all contribute to the partition function a term close to the maximum.
+We consider any coloring such that each $P_i$ is monochromatic a ground state, and note that when there are few edges crossing the partition these states all contribute to the partition function a term close to the maximum.
 We hope the reader will allow this abuse of terminology, as writing pseudo-ground throughout this section seems overly verbose.

 Our goal is to show that $Z_{G}(\beta)$ is well-approximated by the contribution from states close to a ground state, and to show that we can efficiently approximate each such contribution with the cluster expansion.
 Both of these steps inevitably require large $\beta$.
 It is simply false that the partition function is dominated by states close to a ground state for small $\beta$, and we will use large $\beta$ when appealing to a standard condition that guarantees our series approximation via the cluster expansion is convergent.